- 01. Benefits of Healthy Eating for Children

 Cooking goes hand in hand with good health: a healthy diet maintains good physical and mental health, especially in children.
 It is during early childhood that food habits and education are built and that tastes are made.

-Families and schools, therefore, play a crucial role in feeding children, as this is where they learn their food habits.
-Teaching them to eat healthy early on will serve them well in the future.
+Therefore, families and schools play a crucial role in feeding children, as this is where they learn their food habits.
+Teaching them to eat healthily early on will serve them well in the future.

-In her book 'Small Feet in Large Dishes', published in 2014, Pauline de Voghel pleads for a food education based on the pleasure of cooking:
+In her book 'Small Feet in Large Dishes,' published in 2014, Pauline de Vogel pleads for a food education based on the pleasure of cooking:

-Taking cooking lessons or playing chef at home by making your own meals a real culinary workshop, will let you take charge of your children's health, teach you more about nutrition and will help their:
+Taking cooking lessons or playing chef at home by making your own meals with an actual culinary workshop will let you take charge of your children's health, teach you more about nutrition, and will help their: